Choose the best answer:

 Read the following passage and choose the best answer (A, B, C, D):

-6. What does the word “It” in the fifth paragraph refer to? -
+7. What does the word “its” in the last paragraph refer to? -

 Read the following passage and choose the best answer (A, B, C, D):